-Program recommended for grades k-3.
-Offered May-November.
-Cost $6 per child.
-10 student minimum-60 maximum, Approx. 3 hours
+Program recommended for grades k-4.
+Offered May-early November.
+Cost $10 per child.
+10 student minimum-60 maximum, Approx. 3 hours (plus lunch)

 In this hands-on program based on NH poet Donald Hall’s story, The Ox-Cart Man, children explore the way families lived and worked in the past throughout rural New England.
 The students tour the 18th-century farmhouse cape and learn about the roles of each member of the household and how each was needed to make the family’s living.
 In gathering farm products to bring to market, they learn about the artifacts and objects of daily life in Colonial times.
 On their hunt through the barn they search for many of the farm objects depicted in the story and learn about barter and trade.
 Students make butter, meet our sheep, chickens, and other farm animals, work with wool, learn about planting or harvesting and help pack the ox-cart for the trip to Portsmouth.

 Program recommended for students grades 3-8.
-Offered May-mid-November Cost $6 per child.
+Offered May-early-November Cost $10 per child.
 10 student minimum-60 maximum.
-Approx. 3 hours
+Approx. 3 hours (plus lunch)

 The Jones Farmstead consists of a set of connected farm buildings referred to in an old children’s rhyme as, “Big House, little house, back house, barn.”
 Each piece of this connected farm structure tells a different story about New Hampshire history from Colonial times to the Twentieth century.
 In this hands-on program students learn about rural life and technological and agricultural change in New England as they tour the historic farmhouse, hunt for artifacts in the barn, and participate in farm chores.
 Students will view “Hands to Work,” a short film which uses oral histories and historic photographs of New Hampshire farming.
 They will try farm chores like grinding corn, carrying water with a yoke, and doing the wash.
 They will visit the farm animals and make butter.
 This program can be used supplement lessons on the transition from farms to factories as part of economic evolution or adapted to fit a range of other learning goals.

 Program recommended for children ages 3-5 yrs.
 Offered May through November.
-Cost: $5 per child.
+Cost: $8 per child.
 10 student minimum- maximum: 25.
-Approx. 2 hours.
+Approx. 2 hours. (plus lunch)

 Children will learn all about the work on the farm and how the children helped in this completely hands-on program for pre-schoolers.
 They will grind the corn to feed the chickens, do the wash with washtub and wringer, pump the water at the well, feel the wool from the sheep, churn the cream to make butter, plant a seed or harvest the vegetables depending on the season and explore the Big Yellow Barn to hunt for fun things related to the farm.

 Program recommended for children grades K – 5.
 Offered November 1st through November 18th.
-Cost: $7 per child 10 student minimum- maximum 45.
-Approx. 2 ½ hours.
+Cost: $10 per child 10 student minimum- maximum 45.
+Approx. 2 ½ hours (plus lunch)